 At the conclusion of the oral examination or at the ballot meeting if only a written examination is given, the candidate’s total performance on the examination should be discussed and ballots cast on the basis of the entire examination.
 The candidate shall pass if a minimum of three-fourths of those voting so indicate (see Table of Doctoral Preliminary and Final Exam Votes under Section 6 of this chapter).

 In the event of a failed examination, a student will be re-examined for a second and final attempt.
-At least three months must lapse between a failed examination and a re-examination.
+At least three months, but no longer than two academic semesters excluding summer, must lapse between a failed examination and a re-examination.
 When scheduling for a second exam, the scheduling form must be submitted at least 15 working days in advance of the exam day.
 A member of the Graduate Mentor Academy will be appointed by the Graduate School and must be present for a re-examination.
 The entire committee must be present and vote.
 A student who has failed two preliminary examinations may not become a candidate for the doctorate and the student’s enrollment in the Graduate School will be terminated.
 The only exception to this reexamination policy is if a member of the Graduate Mentor Academy (appointed by the Graduate School) presided over the student’s first exam and agrees that a re-examination is not an appropriate disposition of the case.
 Should there be procedural irregularities or extenuating circumstance during the first or second exam, the student has the right to appeal to the Graduate School in the event of exam failure.

 A minimum of four months must elapse between the successful completion of a preliminary examination and the scheduling of a final examination.